bosonbeard/Funny-models-and-scripts/README.md

 description of GPSS-WORLD models and Scilab scripts:

-1. GPSS_SciLab_Maxima
+1. GPSS_SciLab_Maxima.
 The collection of old models "GPSS-WORLD" and another scripts (f.e.
 SciLab)

-2. ForNanoCAD
+2. ForNanoCAD.
 Classes for work with Nanocad to articles on Habrahabr.ru

-3. Machine_learning
+3. Machine_learning.
 Some models of machine learning for articles on Habrahabr.ru

-4. For_FreeCad
+4. For_FreeCad.
 Experiments and simple programs for FreeCAD with used Python for articles on Habrahabr.ru

 To view the old version, you can refer to past commits for example: